-Our

-purpose
+Our purpose

-To enhance

-- > To increase value, demand and market access for Australian wool.
+- > To enhance the profitability, international competitiveness and sustainability of the Australian wool industry.

+- > To increase

+value, demand

+and market access

+for Australian wool.

 - > Through

 collaboration and

 consultation with

 stakeholders, to

 invest in research,

 development,

 extension and

 marketing initiatives

 whilst collaborating

 and consulting with

 stakeholders.